Appeal to help burns boy aged 5

 However, this leaves the poorest in China struggling to meet medical bills for serious condition like Xiaopengs.

 Many thanks for taking the time to read this story and for getting involved in the journalismwithoutborders.com project.
 Because of the number of campaigns that we run we do not keep them live indefinitely - and this appeal has now been closed.
-If you have any questions please write to the journalismwithoutborders.com team on news(at)journalismwithoutborders.com.
+If you have any questions please write to the journalismwithoutborders.com team on press(at)journalismwithoutborders.com.

 Since January 2010 - all appeals include a final update reporting on what we achieved and the latest status of the case that can be found at the bottom of the report.